 These are the Henry Rose scents I consider the best – keep in mind this is personal to me and everyone can have different favorites according to their taste!

-Jake’s House (Clean & soft honeyed musky floral)
+I tried Jake’s House (Clean & soft honeyed musky floral)

-Jake’s House is a perfectly unisex scent that’s neither too masculine nor too feminine.
+I find Jake’s House to be a perfectly unisex scent that’s neither too masculine nor too feminine.
 It goes right down the middle and would work just as well for a man as it would for a women.
 Henry Rose Jake’s House is clean, easy, and soft with a honeyed characteristic to its floral and musky notes.
 There is an everyday type of scent and could easily be worn on its own and layered with other perfumes without becoming offensive.
 Top notes: fresh marine Middle notes: Neroli, Peony, Jasmine Bottom notes: Ambroxan, Musk

-Flora Carnivora (grounding floral)
+I tried Flora Carnivora (grounding floral)

 If you love florals but don’t want something too sweet or juvenile, I think Flora Carnivora is a great scent to check out.
 This is Henry Rose’s only true floral scent and one of their most recent new launches from 2021.
 Flora Carnivora is much more feminine leaning and floral but not in a bright, uplifting way – this is a grounding and sultry floral with earthy and musky characteristics that feels grown up.
 You have the fragrant jasmine, tuberose and orange flower at the heart of the perfume, but deepened with vetiver oil, cedarwood, opulent musks and Amber.
 I find it to be a softly rich and sultry white floral scent.
 Update: Flora Carnivora just won an Allure Best of Beauty 2022 award for best clean fragrance!

-Torn (sweet warm vanilla floral)
+I tried and loved Torn! (sweet warm vanilla floral)

 I’m such a sucker for vanilla scents and Torn is no exception.
 This is a yummy vanilla floral perfume with Rose, violet and jasmine at the heart and a base of Musk, Patchouli, Sandalwood, Vanilla Bean and Praline.
 I love the addition of patchouli and violet, which are scent notes I don’t find very often used together in clean perfume lines that aren’t 100% natural and include synthetics.
 To me this is a scent that seducts but remains playful.
 It’s a cozy, sultry, warm and sweet vanilla perfume that I can see most vanilla lovers enjoying or millennials upgrading to a more sophisticated vanilla scent.
 I cannot picture this scent on a man or on an older generation of women.

-Dark is Night (sexy smoky earthy vanilla)
+I tried Dark is Night (sexy smoky earthy vanilla)

 I don’t consider Dark Is Night an everyday perfume as I have to be a in a particular mood to choose a “dark” and very rich earthy scent over lighter, more feminine scents, but Dark Is Night is beautiful, sexy and interesting.
 This is a very rich and heavy scent, and the longest lasting scent in the Henry Rose line.
 I spritzed this in the morning and I could still smell it in the early evening.
 While I say that it’s not an everyday scent for me, that could change once fall and winter rolls around.
 In fact, I’d probably totally want a full sized bottle of Dark Is Night for winter.
 The notes are vetiver, freesia, patchouli and vanilla bean, but I mostly detect just the patchouli and vanilla bean.